SoK: Evaluating Jailbreak Guardrails for Large Language Models: Benchmark Leaderboard

 \textbf{Attack Configuration.} To assess the jailbreak defense performance of guardrails, we employ the most widely used jailbreak attacks, including a manual attack (\textbf{IJP}~\cite{DAN24}), optimization-based attacks (\textbf{GCG}~\cite{GCG23} and \textbf{AutoDAN}~\cite{AutoDAN24}), generation-based attacks (\textbf{TAP}~\cite{TAP23} and \textbf{LLM-Fuzzer}~\cite{LLM-Fuzzer24}), implicit attacks (\textbf{DrAttack}~\cite{DrAttack24} and \textbf{MultiJail}~\cite{MultiJail23}), and multi-turn attacks (\textbf{ActorAttack}~\cite{ActorAttack24} and \textbf{X-Teaming}~\cite{X-Teaming25}).
 In the context of \textit{IJP}, 1,000 adversarial queries were randomly sampled from the forbidden question set with jailbreak prompts~\cite{DANDataSet}, curated by JailbreakHub.
 Regarding \textit{GCG}, its individual variant was selected, and the adversarial suffix was optimized against the target LLM employing a batch size of 512 and subjected to 500 optimization iterations.
 For the \textit{AutoDAN} methodology, the hierarchically-guided genetic algorithm variant, specifically AutoDAN-HGA, was adopted.
 The genetic algorithm integral to AutoDAN-HGA operates with a crossover probability of 0.5, a mutation probability of 0.01, and undergoes 500 optimization iterations.
+For GCG and AutoDAN, we migrate jailbreak prompts optimized for Vicuna-13b to attack GPT-4.
 Concerning \textit{TAP}, the Vicuna-13b-v1.5 model~\cite{Vicuna} was utilized as the attacking agent.
 The parameters for TAP were configured with a maximum depth of 5, a maximum width of 5, and a branching factor of 4.
-The designated target models for TAP included Llama-3-8B-Instruct~\cite{llama3} or Vicuna-13b-v1.5~\cite{Vicuna}.
+The designated target models for TAP included Llama-3-8B-Instruct~\cite{llama3}, Vicuna-13b-v1.5~\cite{Vicuna} or GPT-4-0125-Preview~\cite{GPT4}.
 In the case of \textit{LLM-Fuzzer}, GPT-3.5 served as the auxiliary model for generating mutational inputs, and the query limit directed at the target LLMs was established at 200.
 For \textit{DrAttack}, jailbreak prompts were formulated using GPT-4o.
 With respect to \textit{MultiJail}, the entirety of the 315 available queries in the Bengali language was selected.
 For the \textit{ActorAttack} strategy, a corpus of 600 queries was sourced from the SafeMTData dataset~\cite{ActorAttack24} (specifically, the \texttt{SafeMTData/Attack\_600.json} file available on Hugging Face).
 For \textit{X-Teaming}, we set the attacking model as Qwen2.5-32B-Instruct~\cite{Qwen2.5} and use the TextGrad-based text optimization to refine jailbreak prompts.
 Regarding \textit{AlpacaEval}, all 805 questions within the AlpacaEval dataset were utilized.
 For \textit{OR-Bench}, a subset of 1,000 prompts was randomly selected from the OR-Bench dataset~\cite{OR-Bench} (specifically, the \texttt{or-bench-80k.csv} file on Hugging Face).